Here's how bad housing affordability is now

 "The rapid and sudden increase in mortgage rates in April pushed housing affordability further out of reach for many potential buyers while some who could still afford held back," said Zillow's senior economist Orphe Divounguy in a release.
 "As a result, the share of listings with a price cut shot up to 22.4% in April, the highest rate for April in the past six years, and a significant step up from 17.2% a year earlier."

 In May, inventory rose to a 3.7-month supply.
-A 6-month supply is considered a balanced market between buyer and seller.
+A six-month supply is considered a balanced market between buyer and seller.